Graphite Monitoring Tool Tutorial.

 --settings=graphite.settings --run-syncdb

-At this point, the database is empty, so we need a user that has complete access over the administration system.
+At this point, the database is empty, so we need a user that has complete access to the administration system.
 The Django-admin script outlined below; with the “createsuperuser” arg, will prompt you for a username, e-mail, and password; creating an admin user for managing other users on the web front end.

 sudo -H PYTHONPATH=/opt/graphite/webapp django-admin createsuperuser